andyfusniak/firetoken/README.md

 # Firetoken

-A utility command line tool to signin to a Firebase project given a email and password.
+A command line utility to sign-in to a Firebase project given an email and password.
+Intended to be used whilst developing applications that need to call Firebase.

 The utlity will return a JWT and details about the claims for this user.

 ## Usage

+### Grab a JWT
 ```
 $ firetoken -w AIzaSyBS6cml-rrPpIrSgf6Mqc3ZeSI_B50sdxg
 ?
 Email: andy@andyfusniak.com